Type | Statue, Museum piece |

 The Winged Goddess of Nike statue is positioned at the top of the beautiful Daru staircase at the Louvre watching from above the crowd of people climbing the stairs as in the past probably watched the waves of the sea from the height of a temple.
 Imagine how the wind is blowing her cling-wrap thin material and feel the power of her forward motion and sure-footedness.

-Winged Victory’s right-wing is not original and was added by mirroring the left-wing.
+Winged Victory’s right wing is not original and was added by mirroring the left wing.